benradstone/wandisco-documentation-ldm/docs/installation.md

   * Hadoop client libraries must be installed on the Linux host.
   * Ability to authenticate as the [HDFS superuser](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsPermissionsGuide.html#The_Super-User) (for example: `hdfs`).
   * If Kerberos is enabled on your Hadoop cluster, a valid keytab containing a suitable principal for the HDFS superuser must be available on the Linux host.

+#### HiveMigrator Prerequisites

+If you want to use the HiveMigrator component for LiveData Migrator, ensure the following prerequisites are met:

+* The Hive service must be present on the cluster.
+* SSH/CLI access to the cluster.
+* If Kerberos is enabled on the cluster, access to the Hive service keytab and principal.

 ### Machine specification